A bed of pink and green against the stunning Mt. Fuji horizon. Oh Japan, you never cease to amaze me.

 The park is quite big and walking shoes are preferred.
 The shuttle dropped us off at entrance #2, which I’d say is much closer to the main pink moss action.
 We looped around the Ryujin-ike Pond and at this point I was starting to get anxious that Mt.
 Fuji was nowhere to be seen.
 The skies were a bit hazy and naturally I thought we came on a bad day.
 We obviously didn’t study the park map but I’ve labelled where I think the best views of Fuji-san are down below.

 Not as many pink moss here but you get a nice view of Mt.
 Fuij and the lovely pond.
-The pond and surrounding fields are also fenced off, which means there won’t be random people in your shots – or at least they won’t be as visible 😉
+The pond and surrounding fields are also fenced off.
+In other words, there won’t be random people in your shots.
+Well, at least they won’t be as visible 😉

 When the sun’s so bright your small Asian eyes are non-existent.

 Here is where you really get that nice framing with the pop of pink against the blue Mt.
 Fuji.
-You still see the pond but compared to #1 however, taking photos here can be trickier since you get a lot of people moving in the background between paths.
+You still see the pond but compared to spot #1, taking photos here can be trickier since you get a lot of people moving in the background between paths.

 Aside from taking photos, I urge you to check out the Panorama Café where you can enjoy a little snack and sit and relax in front of this gorgeous scenery.